cdjq/DFRobot_GestureFaceDetection/python/raspberrypi/README.md

 ## Installation

-To use this library, first download it to Raspberry Pi and then open the use case folder.
+To use this library, first download it to Raspberry Pi and download smbus2, then open the use case folder.
 To execute a use case demox.py, enter python demox.py in the command line.
-For example, to execute the get_pid_vid.py use case, you need to enter:
+For example, to execute the getypid_vid. py use case, you need to input:
 ```
 python get_pid_vid.py
 ```